xfltrt/xfltrt.github.io/_posts/2019-08-12-meeting-fajrin-rasyid.md

 layout: post
 published: true
 category: entrepreneurship
-title: Meetin Fajrin Rasyid, Co-Founder of Bukalapak
+title: Meeting Fajrin Rasyid, Co-Founder of Bukalapak
 ---
 I had the opportunity to meet and talk with Fajrin Rasyid, co-founder and CEO of Bukalapak, last week.
 It was on a breakfast meeting organised by young entrepreneur association Brunei (YEAB).
 A couple weeks before, I chanced a meeting with Fatin, the president of YEAB.